gonzalocasas/Specifications/docs/router.md

 - Gateways send data using a json structure and containing one or several packets
 - The router acknowledge reception of data
 - Gateways could be protected by a firewall or could use a NAT, routers cannot initiate communications
-- Gateways might trigger and pull the router periodically to keep a connexion open (this is fairly an implementation detail, but the gateway protocol we are refering to is describing an implementation.
+- Gateways might trigger and pull the router periodically to keep a connection open (this is fairly an implementation detail, but the gateway protocol we are refering to is describing an implementation.
 We'll see how we handle this in the next section)
 - The communication is closed after a delay (after the second receive window, cf. downlink